amberbase/amberbase/docs/concept.md

 The leading frontend library that we want to guarantee a good interaction with is Vue.js 3 (derived from the SongDrive lead product).

-We do not plan (for now) to ship any UI, only libraries and APIs
+We do not plan (for now) to ship any UI, only libraries and APIs.
+> This might change for common admin tasks and user-self-service tasks.

 We want to use the simplicity and client compatibility of JSON as the storage (and DTO) data format.